-Introduction: In early September 2019, Hope Station will open Westview House, Wilson’s first shelter for families who are experiencing homelessness.
+Introduction: In late September 2019, Hope Station opened Westview House, Wilson’s first shelter for families who are experiencing homelessness.
 We are grateful for generous support from individuals, churches, businesses, and foundations that is making one more step toward ending homelessness possible.

 What is the history of this project?